-Given systemic banks' weight in the financial system, they must comply with additional requirements, intended to:
+Given G-SIBs' weight in the financial system, they must meet extra requirements to reduce:

-According to our tally, Santander is at the lower end of this range.
-This is equivalent to a capital buffer of 1% of its total risk exposure in 2019.
+Santander finds itself at the lower end of this range.
+It is equivalent to a capital buffer of 1% of our total risk exposure in 2023.